iOS (Native)

 with the folder downloaded in step 1. - Copy the backed-up files from step 3 back to their respective locations.

-The SetupXcode.sh script helps you integrate the Safari extension into your Xcode project and automatically configures all necessary settings.
+script helps you integrate the Safari extension into your Xcode project and automatically configures all necessary settings for SDK.
 Just follow these simple steps:

 - Download and unzip SetupXcode.sh.zip file into the same folder as your Xcode project.